net-lisias-kspu/ContractConfigurator/Parameters.md

         //     SUB_ORBITAL
         situation = SUB_ORBITAL

         // Minimum orbit altitude in meters.
+The vessel's apoapsis and
+        // periapsis must both be above this number.
         // Default = 0
         minAltitude = 100000

         // Maximum orbit altitude in meters.
+The vessel's apoapsis and
+        // periapsis must both be below this number.
         // Default = double.MaxValue
         maxAltitude = 250000